Helle Tem Cover

 The Best Bushcraft Knife

-When it comes to choosing your “bushcraft knife”, remember not all knives suitable for bushcraft are going to have the word “bushcraft” emblazoned all over them.
-Just as when Nessmuk and Horace Kephart were designing their knives they didn’t call them bushcraft knives, there are many knives designed and made today which will be perfect for bushcraft but won’t be marketed as a bushcraft knife.
+When choosing your “bushcraft knife,” remember that not all knives suitable for bushcraft will have the word “bushcraft” emblazoned.
+Just as when Nessmuk and Horace Kephart were designing their knives, they didn’t call them bushcraft knives.
+There are many knives designed and made today which will be perfect for bushcraft but won’t be marketed as a bushcraft knife.
 For this reason, don’t rely on a Google search for ‘bushcraft knife’ to lead you to the best bushcraft knife for your adventures.

 Our Winners